 A CPA firm can be an LLC in Georgia, but you must remember several things.
 Georgia law doesn't have a specific statute explaining professional LLCs' regulations.
 You’ll browse the relevant state licensing board to see if CPA LLC approval is required to file for the state license and other legal documents.

 What Is a Domestic LLC in Georgia?

 A domestic LLC in Georgia is an LLC that is set up and registered for the first time in Georgia.
 Domestic LLCs and foreign LLCs (registered in a different US state or country) must follow different procedures to conduct business in Georgia.

 Can a Minor Have an LLC in Georgia?

-Starting an LLC in Georgia is easy, but you need to follow certain procedures and comply with Georgia law.
+Starting a limited liability company in Georgia is easy, but you must follow certain procedures and comply with Georgia law.

 Georgia is a good state to form an LLC because it offers a low-cost filing process, no franchise tax, and minimal annual report requirements.

-All things considered, LLCs in Georgia are a great option for businesses of any kind.
+All things considered, LLCs in Georgia are a great option for businesses.